Cristin ferch Goronwy

 Cristin verch Goronwy or Christian verch Goronwy or Christiana ferch Goronwy was the second wife of Owain Gwynedd.

-Childhood history
+Early life

-She was born around 1105 AD in Tegaingl, Flint, Clwyd, Cymrumap.
+She was born around 1105 AD in Tegeingl, Flintshire.
 She was the daughter of Gronwy (ap Owain) Owain and Genilles V. (Hoedlyw) Owain.
 She was the sister to Rymel verch (Goronwy) Gronwy.
 Owain ap Edwin, Lord of Tegeinel, was her grandfather.

-Adult history
+Marriage and family

 She was married to Owain Gwynedd about 1145, a cousin.
 The church did not honor this as a true marriage.

 Upon the death of her husband Owain in 1170 she supported her sons Dafydd and Rhodri in their murder of their half-brother Hywel in 1170 to get control of Owain's estate and the inheritance.

-Other children of hers are Margaret ferch Owain Gwynedd, Iefan ab Owain Gwynedd, Angharad ferch Owain Gwynedd, and Angharad ferch Owain Gwynedd.
+Other children of hers are Margaret ferch Owain Gwynedd, Iefan ab Owain Gwynedd, Gwenllian ferch Owain Gwynedd, and Angharad ferch Owain Gwynedd.

 Death

 It is unknown exactly where or when she died, assumed to be someplace in the Kingdom of Gwynedd in Wales.